Matroid partitioning: Algorithms

 so in this case the algorithm may find an optimal partition by placing $x$ into its own new independent set and leaving the other independent sets unchanged.

 The overall algorithm, then, considers each element $x$ of the given matroid in turn, constructs the graph $G_x$, tests which nodes can reach $x$, and uses this information to update the current partition so that it includes $x$.
 At each step, the partition of the elements considered so far is optimal, so when the algorithm terminates it will have found an optimal partition for the whole matroid.

-Proving that this algorithm is correct requires showing that a shorcut-free path in the auxiliary graph always describes a sequence of operations that, when performed simultaneously, correctly preserves the independence of the sets in the partition; a proof of this fact was given by Edmonds.
+Proving that this algorithm is correct requires showing that a shortcut-free path in the auxiliary graph always describes a sequence of operations that, when performed simultaneously, correctly preserves the independence of the sets in the partition; a proof of this fact was given by Edmonds.

 Because the algorithm only increases the number of sets in the partition when the matroid partitioning formula shows that a larger number is needed, the correctness of this algorithm also shows the correctness of the formula.

 Although this algorithm depends only on the existence of an independence oracle for its correctness, faster algorithms can be found in many cases by taking advantage of the more specialized structure of specific types of matroids (such as graphic matroids) from which a particular partitioning problem has been defined.